tedneward/Azgaarnoth/Classes/Ranger.md

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ## Greater Favored Enemy
+*6th-level ranger feature*

-At 6th level, you are ready to hunt even deadlier game.
+You are ready to hunt even deadlier game.
 Choose a type of greater favored enemy: aberrations, celestials, constructs, dragons, elementals, fiends, or giants.
 You gain all the benefits against this chosen enemy that you normally gain against your favored enemy, including an additional language.
 Your bonus to damage rolls against all your favored enemies increases to +4.

 Additionally, you have advantage on saving throws against the spells and abilities used by a greater favored enemy.

 ## Fleet of Foot
+*8th-level ranger feature*

-Beginning at 8th level, you can use the Dash action as a bonus action on your turn.
+You can use the Dash action as a bonus action on your turn.

 ## Vanish
+*14th-level ranger feature*

-Starting at 14th level, you can use the Hide action as a bonus action on your turn.
+You can use the Hide action as a bonus action on your turn.
 Also, you can't be tracked by nonmagical means, unless you choose to leave a trail.

 ## Feral Senses
+*18th-level ranger feature*

-At 18th level, you gain preternatural senses that help you fight creatures you can't see.
+You gain preternatural senses that help you fight creatures you can't see.
 When you attack a creature you can't see, your inability to see it doesn't impose disadvantage on your attack rolls against it.

 You are also aware of the location of any invisible creature within 30 feet of you, provided that the creature isn't hidden from you and you aren't blinded or deafened.

 ## Foe Slayer
+*20th-level ranger feature*

-At 20th level, you become an unparalleled hunter of your enemies.
+You become an unparalleled hunter of your enemies.
 Once on each of your turns, you can add your Wisdom modifier to the attack roll or the damage roll of an attack you make against one of your favored enemies.
 You can choose to use this feature before or after the roll, but before any effects of the roll are applied.

 # Ranger Spells
 The following spells listed are known (but not necessarily accessible, depending on the conclave chosen) to all rangers throughout Azgaarnoth; this is not the complete list of all ranger spells, however.
 Certain conclaves may have additional spells that are only known to them, and thus are not accessible to other conclaves.
 Rangers can learn new spells by visiting druidic circles, communing with nature for significant periods of time, studying with another ranger of a different conclave, and so on.
 (In other words, DMs can release new ranger spells, but all rangers do not have access to them by default.)